6+.l0The Fall of Nokor Thom/

 THE MONGOLIAN ATTACK

 In accord with the Mongolian occupation of Yunnan and later of Rajapati, it is obvious that Angkor was more and more vulnerable to the Mongolian attack.
-The Angkorian court must to feel less secured of its position at Angkor and saw the need to move into more secluded location.
-At the late stage of the Mongolian campaign, evidences show that the Angkorian court had made its preparation to exit the Angkorian site to a location that was out of reach by the Mongolian army.
+The Angkorean court must to feel less secured of its position at Angkor and saw the need to move into more secluded location.
+At the late stage of the Mongolian campaign, evidences show that the Angkorean court had made its preparation to exit the Angkorean site to a location that was out of reach by the Mongolian army.

 Upon leaving Champa, and steering a seven hundred miles, you fall in with two islands, the larger of which is named Sondur, and the other Kondur.
 Both being uninhabited, it is unnecessary to say more respecting them.
 Having run the distance of hive hundred miles from these islands, in the southwesterly direction, you reach an extensive and rich province that forms a part of the main land, and is named Lochac.
 Its inhabitants are idolaters.
 They have a language peculiar to themselves, and are governed by their own king, who pays no tribute to any other, the situation of the country being such as to protect it from any hostile attack.
 Were it assailable, the great Khan would not have delayed to bring it under his dominion.